I've been working at PB-Farradyne in Seattle now for a little over a year, doing lots of transportation planning and computer

 I taught myself how to swim here when I was four years old.
 My brother Dave is playing the guitar (a very 1960s thing to do) while my mom is

 lighting a cigarette (another very 1960s thing to do).

-Above right: Another shot from that 1964 trip: this is in Key West.
+Left: Here's another shot from that 1964 trip.
+This is in Key West.

-With my arms crossed, I was getting tired of my dad taking pictures and wanted
+With my arms crossed, I was apparently getting tired of my dad taking pictures and wanted to

-to get on the Conch Train so I could apply my transportation planning skills.
+get on the train so I could apply my transportation planning skills.

 Above left: Back to 2005 now.
 This is the original "African Queen" boat in Key Largo, made famous by the